idaholab/ResDEEDS/desktop/TESTING.md

 # Testing Guide for ResDEEDS Flow

-This document provides guidance on running and writing tests for the ResDEEDS Flow Electron application.
+This document provides guidance on running and writing tests for the ResDEEDS application.

 ## Overview